 Mindfulness and Resilience in Adolescence

-This £6.4 million research programme will be carried out by teams at the University of Oxford, UCL (University College London) and the MRC Cognition and Brain Sciences Unit, in collaboration with King’s College London and the University of Exeter, over seven years.
+This £6.4 million research programme is a Wellcome Trust Strategic Award, started in January 2015.
+It is being be carried out by teams at the University of Oxford, UCL (University College London) and the MRC Cognition and Brain Sciences Unit, in collaboration with King’s College London and the University of Exeter, over seven years.